-Samsung tablets are the device of choice for Android-oriented gamers, students, and technophiles, but the latest Samsung tablets are always pushing to new boundaries.
+Samsung tablets are the device of choice for Android gamers, students, and technophiles, but the latest Samsung tablets are always pushing to new boundaries.

-2017’s Samsung Galaxy Tab S3 is a vastly updated version of last year’s Galaxy Tab S2, but new accessories and specs unlock a variety of new uses for the device.
+2017’s Samsung Galaxy Tab S3 is a vastly updated version of last year’s Galaxy Tab S2.
+It has new accessories and specs to improve performance, graphics, and UI.

 The addition of an included S Pen stylus and the Tab S3’s 9.7-inch QXGA Super AMOLED display make the Tab S3 a viable tool for artists when used with an app like ArtFlow.

 The added utility of Android 7.0 Nougat and USB-C charging slates the device to be a worthy competitor to the new iPad Pro in speed and convenience.

 And with a rear camera now capable of recording 4K video, you’ll want to ensure that your lens (or anything underneath) is never in danger of being scratched or dropped.